 The Bride Stripped Bare – Anonymous (Nikki Gemmell)

-If you were looking for Fifty Shades of Grey on this list, you might want to give up now.
+If you were looking for Fifty Shades of Grey on this list, give up now.
 Think of this book as the gorgeous, intelligent, successful and all-round superior cousin of E.L.
-James’ clusterfuck of a novel.
+James’ bestselling novel.
 The erotic Story of O was published in 1954 under the pen name Pauline Réage; the true author (Anne Desclos) did not reveal herself as such for over 40 years, so you know the book must be good.
 She later claimed she wrote it as a series of love letters to her lover Jean Paulhan.
 It is the tale of a Parisian woman (named, funnily enough, O) who explores her submissive tendencies by making herself constantly and completely sexually available for any man who belongs to the same secret society as her lover.
 There’s blindfolds, chains, whips, piercings, the works!
 Not for the faint of heart…

-Delta of Venus – Anaïs Nin
+Delta of Venus by Anaïs Nin

-Tropic of Cancer – Henry Miller
+Tropic of Cancer by Henry Miller

-Dangerous Liaisons – Choderlos de Laclos
+Dangerous Liaisons by Choderlos de Laclos

 And, finally, this list of sexy books wouldn’t be complete without an honourable mention to Dangerous Liasons (or Les Liaisons dangereuses, in the original French): the filth that launched a thousand homages.
 It is the story of two staunch rivals, former lovers, who weaponise their sexuality and seduce their acquaintances in order to gain social control.
 They revel in their exploitation of others, they take glee in their cruelty, and they boast endlessly about their respective talents.
-It’s sex and power, all day every day, and we can see the influence of de Laclos’s work in all manner of popular culture today.
+It’s sex and power, all day every day, and we can see the influence of de Laclos’s work in all manner of contemporary pop culture.

 And there you have it: a bunch of books sexier than Lady Chatterley’s Lover, all of which are guaranteed to make you blush (at least a little).
 Will you admit to your favourite literary smut?
 Go on, tell me in the comments below (or, if you’re really brave, leave a comment at KUWTP on Facebook!).